 The officer’s attorney said his client is not responsible for the crash.
 Investigators found traces of marijuana and opiates in the system of the Dodge driver.
 Investigators also do not know who had the right of way at the time of the car crash.

 There was a case of beer in the officer’s passenger seat.
 An officer called to the scene said the off-duty cop tried leaving the scene of the accident.
 Leaving the scene of an accident is a serious crime, especially when there are injuries.
 Knowing what to do after a car accident is crucial.
+Contact our team today to explore your options.

 Approved by attorney Justin Beall